SEO Strategy Guide: Local, National, and Global SEO

 Blended Strategy Examples

-Hybrid strategies require careful segmentation, which is outlined in the right SEO strategy guide, covering both content and technical setup.
-For instance, different landing pages or microsites can be used to address various audiences while maintaining a cohesive brand message.
+Hybrid strategies need careful segmentation, as the right SEO strategy guide outlines.
+This covers both content and technical setup.
+For example, you can use different landing pages or microsites to reach various audiences while keeping a cohesive brand message.

 Strategic Considerations for Each SEO Type